 Secjuice is the only non-profit, independent and volunteer led publication in the information security space.
 We are a private members writing club focused on cybersecurity, information security, network security, hacking and open source intelligence.

-We believe that our true value as professionals lies in our ability to share our experiences, findings, insights and knowledge with others through our writing.
-We mentor white, grey and black hat hackers, polish their articles and help them translate their skills into public facing writing experience and freelance writing opportunities.
+We believe that our value as professionals lies in our ability to share our research and knowledge with others through the written word.
+We mentor hackers, help them prepare their research, polish their articles and translate their skills into commercial writing experience and freelance writing opportunities.
 Our members feel a strong sense of civic duty, it's what drives us to spread our knowledge and experiences with our community.
 Defending the interests of those who hack is within our remit.

 We pay homage to the infosec space and we are proud to be an independent voice in our industry.
 We don't do advertising, we don't do sponsors and we definitely don't do podcasts.
 Secjuice delivers the written word and helps aspiring writers find their voice.

 The Secjuice.com website contains copyrighted material, the use of which has not always been specifically authorized by the copyright owner.
 The material is being made available for the purpose of advancing information security knowledge, and it is distributed without profit to those who have expressed an interest in receiving the included information for research and educational purposes.
 We believe this constitutes a “fair use” of any such copyrighted material as provided for by US Copyright law (e.g. Title 17 U.S.C.
 Section 107).
 If for any reason you believe that our use of your material on this site does not constitute ‘fair use,’ please notify us.